BiaPyX/BiaPy-doc/source/tutorials/image-to-image/lightmycells.rst

 Data preparation
 ~~~~~~~~~~~~~~~~

-LightMyCells challenge data can be downloaded in the `challenge's page <https://lightmycells.grand-challenge.org/>`__ (registration is needed).
+Currently, LightMyCells challenge data can be downloaded in the `challenge's page <https://lightmycells.grand-challenge.org/>`__ (registration is needed).
+In the near future the organizers will publish the data in the BioImage Archive.

 You can use the `lightmycell_data_preparation.py <https://github.com/BiaPyX/BiaPy/blob/master/biapy/utils/scripts/lightmycell_data_preparation.py>`__  script available here to organize your data directory structure.
 This script converts the Study_* folder arrangement from the challenge into the data organization required by BiaPy.

 In our proposed approach we implemented a custom data loader to handle more than one out-of-focus image.
 To ensure the proper operation of the library the data directory tree should be something like this (here actin training data as example):